Mary D. Bradford

 The Kenosha Woman’s Club had an article in the club’s by-laws that said if a woman missed three successive meetings, she would lose her membership in the club.

 The club decided to drop the article on Oct.
 2, 1912.

-Bradford, who recounted the incident in "Reminisces of 40 Years of Club Life", decided to test the revise by knowingly missing three meetings.
+Bradford, who recounted the incident in "Reminisces of 40 Years of Club Life," decided to test the revision by knowingly missing three meetings.

 The board, led by Elizabeth S. Graves, was still intent on the purpose of the rule, paid no heed to the amended article and ousted Bradford.